 $650,000 * 5%

-That amount will then be split evenly between the representing agents.
+That amount will then be split evenly between the representing real estate agents.
 Therefore, the listing agent will receive $16,250, and the buying agent will receive $16,250.

 How Do I Calculate Exactly What I Owe My REALTOR®?